 NOTE: If using a device with an integral breeze-break, note the difference between the environment inside and outside the weighing chamber.
 If unsure about the weight vs. temperature properties of the commodities being tested, prepare two "identical" samples of the commodity.
 These "identical" samples should have the same weight value.
 Leave one sample outside the weighing chamber next to the balance.
 Place the other sample inside the weighing chamber, but not on the weighing platform.
 Add the second sample inside the chamber to equalize to the weighing chamber's temperature.
 Weigh the sample inside the weighing chamber once it has equalized to the chamber temperature.
-Immediately weigh the sample inside the weighing chamber.
-If there is any difference in weight, you will need to achieve temperature equilibrium between the sample and the weighing chamber before making future weighing transactions.
+Immediately weigh the sample that was outside of the weighing chamber before making future weighing transactions.